Tux/Release-Checklist/Checklist.md

  done_testing ();
 ```

-Separate your module tests and your author tests
+Separate your module tests and your author tests.
+This will lower
+the number of dependencies.
+Check your Pod syntax, documentation
+coverage, spelling, and minimum perl version requirements in `xt/`.
+There is no need to check that when the distribution runs its tests
+in user-space.

 ```
 t/